Metastatic, Non Small Cell Lung Cancer

 If truly metastatic- Taxotere weekly 35mg/m2 would be a potentially more effective option.

-If tissue available would be checked for EGFR mutation- if positive and if disease truly metastatic- Erlotinib.
+If tissue available would check for EGFR mutation- if + and if disease truly metastatic- Erlotinib.

 This can all be carried out in Israel.